FarmBot-Labs/mqtt-gateway/readme.md

 0. Create a clean Ubuntu server on your VPS vendor of choice.
 We recommend Digital Ocean.
 0. [Install Dokku](https://github.com/dokku/dokku#installing) on the server.
 Do NOT use Digital Ocean's one click "Dokku" image- it is outdated for this use case.
 0. Install dokku-haproxy plugin: `ssh root@YOUR_SERVER dokku plugin:install https://github.com/256dpi/dokku-haproxy.git`
-0. Set ENV vars on server: `ssh dokku@MQTT_SERVER config:set mqtt MQTT_WEBSOCKET_PORT=3002 WEB_APP_URL=http://WEBAPP_URL_HERE`
+0. Set ENV vars on server: `ssh dokku@MQTT_SERVER config:set mqtt MQTT_WEBSOCKET_PORT=3002 WEB_APP_URL=http://WEBAPP_URL_HERE DOKKU_PROXY_PORT_MAP=http:80:3002`
-0. Deploy: `git push dokku@YOUR_SERVER:mqtt` where `mqtt` is the name of your app in Dokku.
+0. Deploy: `git push dokku@YOUR_SERVER:YOUR_APP_NAME`.
-0. Expose MQTT port: `ssh dokku@MQTT_SERVER ports:add mqtt 1883 web 1883`
+0. Expose MQTT port: `ssh dokku@MQTT_SERVER ports:add YOUR_APP_NAME 1883 web 1883`.
+We don't support custom MQTT ports at the moment.
+1883 is the only option.
+Submit an issue if you require this in your setup.
-0. Expose WebSocket port: `ssh dokku@MQTT_SERVER ports:add mqtt 3002 web 3002`.
+0. Expose WebSocket port: `ssh dokku@MQTT_SERVER ports:add YOUR_APP_NAME 3002 web 3002`.
 If you set `MQTT_WEBSOCKET_PORT` to something other than 3002, wou would need to change the value from 3002 to whatever you are using locally.
+0. Restart app by running `ssh dokku@MQTT_SERVER config:set YOUR_APP_NAME FINISHED=true`

+# TODOS

+ * Technically, port `3002` and `1883` could be hard coded.
+The translation could be handled by HAProxy.